chaintng/fullstack-developer-assignment/README.md

 **Partners should be able to:**

 * request list of active auction items (items which are able to accept bids)
+* see minimum bid (5% more than then current highest bid)
-* post a bid and get success/failure response back
+* post a bid and get success/failure response back (can bid multiple times)
 * request information whether or not the bid is a winner by unique bid_id

 **Business rules:**